hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 # Active Context: BumpBuddy

-_Version: 1.0_
+_Version: 1.1_
-_Created: 2024-06-09_
+_Created: 2025-05-06_
-_Last Updated: 2024-06-12_
+_Last Updated: 2025-05-19_

 ## Current Focus

-Working on health tracking features for the pregnancy app.
-The initial contraction tracking functionality has been implemented, which allows users to time and record their contractions.
-This feature includes a timer, intensity rating, notes field, and a history view of recent contractions.
-The system is fully integrated with Redux and Supabase for persistent storage.
+Working on user profile management and data persistence for the pregnancy app.
+We've implemented database triggers to auto-sync auth.users to public.users, added theme and language preference storage in both AsyncStorage and the database, and ensured profile updates are properly synchronized.
+The welcome message now displays the user's first name instead of email, with appropriate fallbacks.

 ## Immediate Next Steps